 There are a few ingredients I always have on hand in my pantry, top of the list is chickpeas!

 Legumes, and particularly, chickpeas are a staple of Mediterranean cooking.
 These protein-packed legumes have a mild, nutty flavor and are the star ingredient in dishes like humus and falafel.
 But we use them in many more ways--bean soup, tagine, tossed in orzo, in salads, or even to make an irresistibly crunchy snack!

 Canned chickpeas are convenient, and I do use them regularly.
 In my vegetarian smashed chickpea toast recipe, for example, canned chickpeas give me a quick dinner in 10 minutes or less!
-They're also so versatile: I often add them as a healthy protein to make simple salads, like Mediterranean Cucumber Tomato Salad more filling.
+They're also so versatile: I often add them as a healthy protein to make simple salads, like Mediterranean Cucumber Tomato Salad or vegan sandwiches like my chickpea salad sandwich more filling.
 So why should one learn how to cook dried chickpeas?

 A bag of dried chickpeas is cheaper, for sure.
 But I also found that cooking them from scratch produces the best, tender chickpeas with a creamy mouthfeel that the canned variety just can not compete with.
 Cooking them myself also gives me the opportunity to control the sodium and play with flavors however I like.
 Most of the time, I keep the seasoning simple because I like to store cooked chickpeas to use in different ways, and I don't want the flavors to clash.

 I'm excited to share with you my complete guide on how to cook chickpeas, answering all your questions, and sharing a few fun recipes you can try!